polysyllabic/chaos/docs/chaosConfigFiles.md

 ### Cooldown Modifiers

-Cooldown modifiers provide for a periodic block of a signal.
-They allow an action for a set period of time and then block it until a cooldown period has expired.
+Cooldown modifiers allow you to block of a signal periodically when certain conditions are met.
+The modifier contains a timer that, when triggered, allows an action for a set period of time and then block it until a cooldown period has expired.
+After the cooldown period expires, the timer resets and looks for the next triggering condition.

-The `applies_to` key inticates which commands experience the cooldown, and the `while` key lists the conditions that must be true for the cooldown to start.

 In addition to the general keys described above, the following keys are defined for this class of modifier:

+- `applies_to`: List of commands that are blocked while in cooldown

+- `while`: List of conditions that must be true for the cooldown to start.
+These conditions interact with an optional trigger (see below) to determine when the timer begins.

-- `time_on`: Length of time, in seconds, to allow the command before entering cooldown. (_Required_)
+- `time_on`: Length of time, in seconds, to allow the command(s) before entering cooldown. (_Required_)

 - `time_off`: The cooldown period.
 Length of time, in seconds, to block the command. (_Required_)

-- `trigger`: An array of signals that can trigger the cooldown.
-When any of these signals is non-zero, we check the while condition, and if that is true, the time_on period begins. (_Required_)
+- `trigger`: A list of signals that will trigger the cooldown timer to start _in addition_ to the basic while/unless conditions.
+If signals are listed in the trigger list, then each time a signal in the list is received, the condition is checked, and if it is true, the timer begins.
+Using a trigger can allow you to start the cooldown on receiving a signal that is distinct

 - `cumulative`: If true, the counter for time_on accumulates only when the while condition is true.
-If false, the allow time begins at the first trigger signal, regardless of the while condition.
-  (_Optional; Default = false_)
+If false, time begins when the cooldown is first triggered by the while condition and continues regardless of what later occurs with the while condition. (_Optional; Default = false_)

 _Example:_